compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees ➖ Ben Mezrich
-* Paddle Your Own Canoe: One Man's Fundamentals for Delicious Living ➖ Nick Offerman

 # Table of Contents